 Rosbank is a universal financial institution, one of the largest Russian banks with a well-developed branch network.
 Key areas of activity are: retail, corporate, investment and private banking.
 Rosbank is controlled by the French banking group Societe Generale (99,95% share).
 Rosbank serves more than 3.3 million individual clients in 71 regions of Russia.
 The bank’s network includes more than 550 branches and 3,000 ATMs.
 The Bank of Russia included Rosbank in its list of 10 systemically important credit institutions in the entire country.

 Home Credit & Finance Bank is also one of the largest retail financial institutions in the current Russian banking market.
 It’s a subsidiary of the Czech Home Credit Group and part of the international PPF Group (founder – Czech businessman Petr Kellner).
 Since 2008, this bank has gradually expanded its activities in the direction of the universal retail banking business.
 The main source of assets for the moment is individual, private depositors.

-Other foreign banks in Russia: Deutsche Bank, DeltaCredit, Nordea Bank, ING BANK (EURASIA), Vostochny Express Bank, OTP Bank, Credit Europe Bank, Rusfinance Bank, Banca Intesa, HSBC
+The other foreign banks operating in Russia are: Deutsche Bank, DeltaCredit, Nordea Bank, ING BANK (EURASIA), Vostochny Express Bank, OTP Bank, Credit Europe Bank, Rusfinance Bank, Banca Intesa, HSBC.